-- 1) Research of mechanism in Diffuse Noxious Inhibitory Controls - 2) Research in Drug delivery system - 3) Research in relation between pain and autonomic nervous system - 4) Research of occurrence mechanism of neuropathic pain.
+1) Research of mechanism in Diffuse Noxious Inhibitory Controls

+2) Research in Drug delivery system

 Learners are generally assessed in the base of their attitudes to the lecture, seminar, and discussion including their attendance.
 Research protocols and relationships of research conferences are also evaluated by repetitions of the related academic conferences.